 They hunted for tropical shells with local children on a remote Philippine island, worked hands-on to rehabilitate monkeys and baboons in South Africa, and collected data on African wildlife for academic research.

 They splashed their way through caves in New Zealand, practiced Buddhist chant with a monk in rural Laos, and learnt to kiteboard on the South China Sea, all while keeping up with their studies through a homeschooling curriculum Taryn

 (an accomplished curriculum designer and educator) developed.
 And that's just the beginning!

 THE WORLD IS THEIR CLASSROOM

 A Practical Guide for

-While working hands-on to rehabilitate monkeys and tend to a wounded wild black rhino in South Africa, studying Buddhist meditation with a monk in rural Laos, and teaching English to children in Zimbabwe, their kids managed to complete a year's math curriculum in a third of the time normally required, write research articles on HIV/AIDS in Sub-Saharan Africa, and essays on efforts to save a coral reef in remote Philippines.
+While working hands-on to rehabilitate monkeys and tend to a wounded wild black rhino in South Africa, studying Buddhist meditation with a monk in rural Laos, and teaching English to children in Zimbabwe, Taryn's kids managed to complete a year's math curriculum in a third of the time normally required, write research articles on HIV/AIDS in Sub-Saharan Africa, and essays on efforts to save a coral reef in remote Philippines.

 While their family explored New Zealand by camper van, their kids learned extensively about black holes, thermal energy and seismology.